This disease review was updated by the authors in August 2020.

 A 17-month-old boy presented to the pediatric ophthalmology clinic for management of ptosis.
 He was recently adopted from South Korea, and his adoptive parents were told the ptosis was present from early infancy.
 No family history or additional past medical history was available.
 He was otherwise healthy.

-CFEOM is a severe form of strabismus with deficits in ocular motility.
-Patients with this congenital, nonprogressive disorder have restrictive ophthalmoplegia and eye misalignment, with severe congenital ptosis and a resulting prominent chin-up head position.
-Deficits of vertical eye movements, especially upgaze, are a hallmark of the condition, and patients’ eyes are often stuck in infraduction.
+Congenital Fibrosis of the Extraocular Muscles (CFEOM) is a severe form of strabismus with deficits in ocular motility.
+Patients with this congenital, non-progressive disorder have restrictive ophthalmoplegia and eye misalignment, with severe congenital ptosis and a resulting prominent chin-up head position.
+Deficits of vertical eye movements, especially upgaze, are a hallmark of the condition and patients’ eyes are often stuck in infraduction.
 The horizontal eye movement deficits are more variable, ranging from full horizontal motility to nearly complete ophthalmoplegia.
 Eye alignment in primary position can be exotropic, esotropic, or straight.1, 2

 CFEOM2 is autosomal recessive and characterized by congenital, non-progressive, bilateral ophthalmoplegia and ptosis.
 The eyes are primarily exotropic and vertically midline, with restriction of both horizontal and vertical eye movements.4